shravan97/PyRDF/README.md

 rdf_count_1 = rdf_filtered_1.Count(...) # Action
 rdf_histogram_1 = rdf_column_2.Histo1D(...) # Action
 ```
-##### Computational graph
+**Computational graph**
 ![sample_computational_graph](images/pyrdf_sample_graph.jpg)

 #### Step 5 : Get and display the results
 After you define all the operations, execution will not happen until you make a method call on a `Proxy` object.
+Note that all actions return a `Proxy` object as opposed to a `Node` object for transformations.
 For example :
 ```python
 import PyRDF